Enhancing Your Game Night

 The Victorian Era in England, defined roughly as the period during which Queen Victoria ruled (1837-1901), was both socially and technologically dynamic.
 It was the era of Darwin and Dickens, and inspired the creation of numerous famous fictional figures such as Sherlock Holmes.
-It is also the era during which our Blackbrim game series takes place!
+It is also the era during which The Blackbrim Trilogy takes place!

-The series currently includes two games: Blackbrim: 1876, and its sequel, Reager's Return.
+The Blackbrim Trilogy is comprised of three games: Blackbrim: 1876, Reager's Return, and Origins & Ends.
 The following set of recommendations are custom picked to immerse you, the puzzler, into this world, while providing some fun facts along the way.
 You will find recommendations for:

 Gin and Tonic

 Gin was one of the most popular spirits in the Victorian age.
 Our drink recommendations would therefore be remiss without including the most classic gin drink of all: the gin and tonic!
 The gin and tonic was created in the early 1800s by British soldiers stationed in India.
 Soldiers drank tonic water (with quinine) to help prevent malaria and added gin and lime to make the bitter flavors more pleasant.
 You can find a classic gin and tonic recipe here.
 Add a sprig of mint or rosemary, some citrus fruit slices (lime, lemon, or orange), or some berries to give your drink extra flair.